|

 annoying.
 Divya Dutta is average.
 Sachin Khedekar is

+good.
 Overall, U Me Aur Hum strikes the chord but not without

 its share of flaws.
 Devgan has proves to be good story